djnavarro/samplingframes/README.md

-# Sampling frames project
+# Sampling frames

 This repository contains code associated with the "sampling frames in reasoning" project.
-At the moment it only contains experiment code.
+It contains two main subdirectories, one containins source code for running experiments associated with the project, and another containing the model code

+Hayes, Banner, Forrester & Navarro (in preparation). *Sampling frames and inductive inference.* Manuscript in preparation

 ## Experiments